uaf-math/calc1/aleks_info.md

 ## Dates and Locations for in-person sections

 * Complete your ALEKS PPL assessment on during the second week of the semester.
-(More instructions to follow.)
+Each student will need to sign up for and take a 2-hour proctored ALEKS assessment in the testing center on the 6th floor of the Rasmuson Library.
+To sign up:

+1. In click "RegisterBlast Test Scheduling" in Canvas or go directly to the scheduling formLinks to an external site..
+You will need to be logged in with your UAF credentials.
+2. In Step 1 “Choose exam group”, select UAF Course Proctored Exams - Fall 2026.
+3. In Step 2 "Select your course", select Fall 2026 Math F251X 901 - Calculus I (CRN 73198).
+Note: Even if you are in section 902 or 903, you need to choose 901 because that is the generic in-person Calculus Canvas course.
+Do not choose 001 because that is for asynchronous students only!
+4. In Step 3 “Choose an exam”, select Proctored ALEKS assessment - J. Gossell.
+This is for all in-person students regardless of your instructor.
+The remainder of the form will ask you to choose a time and date for your assessment as well as some basic information about yourself.
+In-person students may take ALEKS any day this week (August 31 - September 4).
+Once completed, you will get a confirmation screen and an email confirmation.

 ## Dates and sign-up for online sections

 **Schedule** a two-hour time slot with eCampus.
-Students must complete the assessment by Friday, September 11.
+Follow instructions on Canvas.
+Asynchronous students must complete the assessment by Friday, September 11.

 ## How to first log into ALEKS PPL.